 Huxley helped to create the new professional class of scientists.
 He wanted a modern approach to the purpose, business, and rewards of science.
 In 1855, he started a very popular series of lectures for working men.
 The establishment of the scientific journal Nature followed in 1869, and the Normal School of Science in South Kensington in 1881 (later becoming part of Imperial College).
 He was also a prominent member of the X Club, a dining club of nine men who favoured science over theology, including the botanist Joseph Dalton Hooker, the physicist John Tyndall, and the sociologist Herbert Spencer.

 Huxley’s reply to Wilberforce may be considered as one of the most important milestones in the development of non-religious thought in Britain.
 Science had taken on religion, in public, on the question of human origins, and the onus of proof had shifted to the theologians.
-Four years later, the Prime Minister, Benjamin Disraeli, famously asked whether man was ape or angel?
+Four years later, the Prime Minister, Benjamin Disraeli, famously asked whether man was ape or angel.
 While Disraeli was on the side of the angels, the question of the origins of man was now fair game in the new scientific context.
-From his own humble origins, Huxley had grown to be a popular organiser of scientific education, the President of the Royal Society, and a leader of rationalism.
+From his own humble origins, Huxley had grown to be a popular organiser of scientific education, the President of the Royal Society, a leader of rationalism, and the inventor of a term with which many humanists identify themselves today.
 He died in 1895 and was buried next to his son, Noel, in St. Marylebone Cemetery, Finchley, London.